NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 In most cases, ACL surgery is done through small incisions, or arthroscopic surgery, rather than open surgery.
 Not only does this help reduce scarring and decrease recovery time but it can also help reduce complications and risks.
 Often the surgery is performed on an outpatient basis, meaning the patient won’t have to spend even a night in the hospital.
 Outpatient surgery doesn’t make recovery any less serious, however.

+While a pro-athlete may share a different recovery than us, much of the rules still apply.
 Patrick Birmingham, MD, Orthopaedic Surgery and Sports Medicine at NorthShore, shares his tips for ensuring a safe and speedy recovery from ACL surgery:

 Have you had ACL surgery or know someone who has?